 #13 – Unmasked Kane

 The happy times could only last for so long.
-On the June 23rd, 2003 episode of Monday Night Raw, Kane was given a title shot against Triple H, the stipulation being if that he lost, he would have to unmask.
+On the June 23rd, 2003 episode of Monday Night Raw, Kane was given a title shot against Triple H. The stipulation stated if he lost, he would have to unmask.
 Proving unsuccessful in his attempt for the gold and after some coaxing from his buddy and then tag team partner RVD, Kane did the unthinkable and tore his legendary image from his face.
-This would send him into an emotional rage, prompting a heel turn on his buddy and the start of a new era for the character.
+This would send him into an emotional rage, prompting a heel turn on his buddy and starting a new era for the character.

-At first, he pretty much wore the same gear, sans mask, and with a shaven hair, plus tiny changes to the straps and buckles.
-He would drape a black towel over his head for his entrances and go back to the being the evil no-good monster he was before, this time with the freedom of speech and expression.
+At first, he pretty much wore the same gear, sans mask, and with shaven hair, plus tiny changes to the straps and buckles.
+He would drape a black towel over his head for his entrances and go back to being the evil, no-good monster he was before, this time with the freedom of speech and expression.

 The Unmasking of Kane – Whose Idea Was It?

 Speaking on his unmasking in an interview with The Pitch, Kane had this to say.